dnaredo/cLFV_GlobalBounds/README.md

 # cLFV_GlobalBounds
-This repository contains the global bounds and inverse correlation matrices needed to build the pseudo-$\chi^2$ that encodes the results of [REF] in the SMEFT scenario.
+This repository contains the global bounds and inverse correlation matrices needed to build the pseudo- $\chi^2$ that encodes the results of [REF] in the SMEFT scenario.

 Global bounds and correlations are available for the following scenarios:
 - $\tau-\ell$ operators involving all light quarks and with only first generation quarks